Healthy NJ 2020

 Negative progression toward Target

-Four cancers - lung, breast, prostate, and colorectal - represent almost half of all new cancer diagnoses and nearly half of all cancer deaths in the state.
+Four cancers - lung, breast, prostate, and colorectal - represent almost half of all new cancer diagnoses and about 42% of all cancer deaths in the state.
 Lung cancer is the leading cause of deaths due to cancer in New Jersey and in the nation as a whole.
 This is true for both males and females and for each racial/ethnic group.
 In the United States, 80%-90% of lung cancer deaths are due to smoking.2 Breast cancer is the second leading cause of deaths due to cancer among women in New Jersey.
 Prostate cancer is the most common cancer among men and, in New Jersey, is the third leading cause of death due to cancer among men, following colorectal cancer.

 For more information, please refer to these resources: